 As an investor, you are entitled to access the information you need to make informed investment decisions.
 If a company releases false or misleading information about its finances or business prospects, or if a broker or advisor gives you false or misleading information about an investment product, these are both circumstances in which you may be able to pursue a claim for securities fraud.

 4. Omitting Material Information

-Similar to providing false or misleading information, another common form of securities fraud involves omitting material information about an investment.
+Similar to providing false or misleading information, another common securities fraud involves omitting material information about an investment.
 A broker or financial advisor could omit information about a company’s risks, the risks associated with a particular investment strategy, a conflict of interest, or the fees a brokerage firm or advisory firm will charge.
 Brokers have an obligation to disclose all material risks associated with an investment.

 5. Offering or Promoting Unregistered Securities

 In the United States, the general rule is that all securities must be registered—unless a specific registration exemption applies.
 Exempt private placements, for example, have specific restrictions and cannot be marketed or sold to more than 35 accredited investors.
 (An accredited investor is usually financially prepared to take on significant risk.)

 Offering or promoting unregistered securities and unsuitable investments that are not subject to an exemption is a form of securities fraud that has become more prevalent in recent years.
 Examples include the unregistered sale of equity interests in startup ventures and promoting unregistered ICOs.